-In order to maximize the interaction between you and your cardiologist at your next visit, it is best to come prepared.
-There are materials you should bring with you and ways you should prepare for your appointment.
+To make the best use of the time you have with your cardiologist at your next visit, come prepared.
+There are materials you should bring with you and ways to prepare for your appointment.
 Here are some tips for a more meaningful visit:

 - Always bring a list of your current medications.
 A sheet of paper with all your current medications written out or typed out (including name, dose, and frequency of use) is an invaluable resource for your cardiologist.
 A list of any medication allergies is also helpful.
-Having these pieces of information written out helps ensure accuracy in your medical record.
+Having this information written out helps ensure accuracy in your medical record.

-- Carry a list of your health care providers including name, address, telephone number, and condition being followed.
-This will help ensure that communication between your cardiologist and all of your other care providers is complete.
+- Carry a list of the health care professionals who take care of you.
+Be sure to include name, address, telephone number, and condition being followed.
+This will help ensure that communication among your cardiologist and all your other health professionals is complete.

 - Compile a list of your past health history.
-Important to include are any surgical procedures (with at least approximate dates), a list of any major prior or ongoing illnesses/health issues, and a list of any major tests, especially if performed within the last year.
+Include any surgical procedures (with at least approximate dates), a list of any major prior or ongoing illnesses/health issues, and a list of any major tests, especially if performed within the last year.
 Knowing past health events can help the physician make a diagnosis or prescribe the best course of treatment.

 - Compile a family health history of close blood relatives.
 This includes brothers, sisters, parents, grandparents, aunts, uncles, and children.
 From a cardiology perspective, what you are especially interested in finding out is whether any of your relatives have been diagnosed with heart disease, high blood pressure, high cholesterol, diabetes, or aneurysm.
 Knowing when any of your relatives passed away and cause of death is also important.
 A family history of health events can provide clues as to what illnesses/conditions you may be at risk for developing.

-- Visit www.cardiosmart.org to find out more about your condition prior to your appointment.
+- Visit CardioSmart.org to find out more about your condition before your appointment.
 Having a better understanding of your condition ahead of time will allow you to have a more meaningful discussion with your physician.

 - Write down a list of the questions you have about your condition and bring it with you to the appointment.
 Keep the list realistic in length.
-You might want to pick the top 3 or 4 concerns you would like to have addressed during your visit.
-Even though this might seem silly, it is easy to get sidetracked during a medical appointment.
+You might want to pick the top three or four concerns you would like to have addressed during your visit.
+Even though this might seem silly, it is easy to get sidetracked during a health visit.
 Write down ahead of time what pieces of information you want to leave with.